ToolJet/ToolJet/docs/docs/tooljetcli.md

 ToolJet CLI is a powerful tool that empowers developers to effortlessly create and enhance Marketplace plugins for ToolJet workspace.

 :::info
-Starting from ToolJet CLI version 0.0.14, a significant update has been made.
-The previous version, 0.0.13 and lower, focused on building datasource plugins.
-However, with the introduction of v0.0.14, functionality to create datasource plugins has been removed, and now the CLI prioritizes the creation of marketplace plugins by default.
+Starting from ToolJet CLI version 0.0.14, the creation of datasource plugins has been deprecated to prioritise marketplace plugins.
+This change enhances the plugin development experience and aligns with ToolJet's roadmap.
 :::

 ## Installation